 6iv.
 Which payment scenarios are most and least suitable for near real-time payments?
-(B2B, P2P, P2B, POS, etc.) all except POS
+(B2B, P2P, P2B, POS, etc.)I think all could be useful in near real time.
+Let's not limit our thinking or the possibilities.

 7. Some industry participants have said that efforts to make check payments easier to use, such as by enabling fully electronic payment orders and/or by speeding up electronic check return information, will incrementally benefit the payment system.
 Others argue the resources needed to implement these efforts will delay a shift to near-real-time payments, which will ultimately be more beneficial to the payment system.
 Which of these perspectives do you agree with, and why?